CompVis/stable-diffusion/docs/installation/INSTALL_WINDOWS.md

 ### Updating to newer versions of the script

 This distribution is changing rapidly.
-If you used the `git clone` method (step 5) to download the stable-diffusion directory, then to update to the latest and greatest version, launch the Anaconda window, enter `stable-diffusion`, and type:
+If you used the `git clone` method (step 5) to download the InvokeAI directory, then to update to the latest and greatest version, launch the Anaconda window, enter `InvokeAI`, and type:

 ```
 git pull